 What is Codat?

-Codat is the universal API for small business data.
+Codat provides APIs for lending and accounting automation.
 An API is a type of software program that lets two other software programs talk to each other.

 Our API is for connecting software products that small businesses use.
 These include accounting platforms like QuickBooks Online and Xero; ERPs like Oracle NetSuite and Sage Intacct; Point-of-Sale systems like Zettle, Square, and Clover POS; eCommerce platforms like Shopify and Amazon Seller Central; and payments providers like Stripe and PayPal.